leoncyao/blog/_posts/2020-05-17-RationalTangles.md

 <img src = "{{site.baseurl}}/assets/img/RationalTangleExample.jpg">

-The main is reason I feel this is a cool construction because of the way we can represent these tangle diagrams as rational numbers.
+The main is reason I feel this is a cool construction is because of the way we can represent these tangle diagrams as rational numbers.

 As we construct these tangles with R and T operations, it is clear that each sequence of letters of R, T determines a tangle.
-For example, the sequence TTTTTRTTRTT produces the tangle in the previous example, as seen here.
+For example, the sequence TTTTTRTTRTTT produces the tangle in the previous example, as seen here.

 <img src = "{{site.baseurl}}/assets/img/Tangle.gif">

-Now you might wonder why we call these rational tangles.
-We will first note that the R operations have inverses.
+We note that the R and T operations have inverses.
 You can verify that R^-1 = R^3 geometrically.
-The proof that T^-1 = RTRTR can be seen with this gif.
+The proof that T^-1 = RTRTR can be seen with this animation.